 |THE ENTRANCE TO CAPPAGH HOSPITAL|

 "The Art of Stealing Bikes," which I ran last December, was a Christmas story.
-As soon as I read this (several months ago now), I told Horace, "This is an Easter story!"
+As soon as I read this one, I told Horace, "This is an Easter story!"

 THE ROSARY AND THE GIRL IN THE CHAPEL

 If you look on a map of Ireland just north of Dublin, you will see a small village called Finglas.
 If you look just north of Finglas you will see Cappagh Hospital, where my grandparents Hilda and John Martin lived.
 My grandfather was the caretaker there for many years.
 As a lad I would love to visit their house, which was set in the grounds of the hospital.
 What a wonderful sight those grounds were.

 As you entered through the large gates with stone walls, each side on top of one wall in wrought iron was the name Cappagh Hospital.
 The first thing you saw on the right was my grandfather’s house, the lodge and in front of you the drive up to the hospital on your left, an open field with cows and donkeys and then just past the lodge on your right were trees; great big trees and grass all around them.
 They lined the drive all the way to the hospital and you could, as a five year old boy, wander around in those trees for hours.